brmcdoug/byo-dcloud/README.md

 ```
 #### Password is C1sco12345

-1. Optional: change hostname and your password to something easier to type:
+1. Optional - change hostname and your password to something easier to type:

 •	vi or nano /etc/hostname and /etc/hosts